Rise to Success: Career Highlights of Jackie Robinson

 In 1946, Jackie Robinson played for the Montreal Royals, residing at 8232 avenue de Gaspé near Jarry Park.

-In 1946, Jackie Robinson was assigned to the Montreal Royals, marking his entry into the International League as the first black baseball player since the 1880s, in what was later called "The Noble Experiment".
+In 1946, Jackie Robinson was assigned to the Montreal Royals, becoming the first black baseball player in the International League since the 1880s.

-On April 11, 1947, Jackie Robinson made his debut as a Dodger wearing uniform number 42 in a preseason exhibition game against the New York Yankees at Ebbets Field.
+On April 11, 1947, Jackie Robinson made his debut as a Dodger in a preseason exhibition game against the New York Yankees at Ebbets Field.

 1947: Rookie of the Year Award